hldouglas/dog-rescue-pattern-library/README.md

   primary: |
     The primary typeface represents a modern and approachable look for the company's image.

-    Use the primary typeface for headings, navigation, and buttons
+    Use the primary typeface for headings, navigation, links, legends, and buttons.
   secondary: |
     The secondary typeface is a serif that is part of the primary font's family, creating a strong unison between the two.

-    The secondary typeface should be used for body copy, footers, and form information.
+    The secondary typeface should be used for body copy, footers, list items, and form information.
 colors:
   primary: |
     The primary colour is related back to the logo to unify the company's image.
   secondary: |
-    The secondary colour is also related back to the logo as well.
+    The secondary colour is to used break up information as the purple, black and white are to be used the most frequently.
   accent: |
     The accent colour breaks up the neutral grayscale to highlight important information for the user to focus on.
-Hovering over buttons and cards
+Hovering over buttons and cards.
+It also relates back to the logo for unification.
 ---

 Karen Douglas Bio